Skip to main content

 WHAT'S THE DIFFERENCE BETWEEN PLT AND GDLP?

-PLT = The training
+PLT = THE TRAINING

 Practical Legal Training (PLT) is the final step in your journey to becoming a lawyer.
 It bridges the gap between law school and legal practice by helping you build the real-world skills required for admission.